sugarvillela/DataSource/README.md

 * Should return null indefinitely if caller ignores false hasNext()

 ### Notes:
+ * This iterator does not implement Java Iterator, so you need to use a while loop:
+         while(dataSource.hasNext() // do stuff
  * The availability of status data from each node simplifies the interface.
     You could remove every feature except hasData() and next() and still have a functioning iterator by keeping track of node status.
  *  No 'rewind' or 'reset' is provided.
 Objects should be single purpose; resetting adds complexity